hannliao/knights-travails/README.md

 # knights-travails

-Displays the shortest path from a to b for a knight on a chessboard
+Displays the shortest path from _a_ to _b_ for a knight on an 8x8 chessboard

-- data structure for number of moves for each square: edge list
+- Data structure for number of moves for each square: Edge list
-- search algorithm: bfs
+- Search algorithm: BFS